EDUCBA Logo

 Displaying Not Applicable(N/A) instead of null values of columns.

-We can use the IF function to handle NULL values of the columns and change the value of that column to be displayed in case if NULL is stored in it.
+By using the IF function, we can manage NULL values in columns and adjust the displayed value in case NULL is stored in them.

-Let us consider a simple example by creating an educba_writers table and inserting some null values in a certain column.
+Let us consider a simple example: creating an educba_writers table and inserting null values in a certain column.

 Code: